underpig1/simplest-desktop-clock/README.md

 Make a theme by running `theme.bat`; you will be able to find custom themes in the `themes` folder.

 Have fun!

+(Other apps I used for the example: TranslucentTB, (Modern Flyouts)[https://modernflyouts-community.github.io/])